browserengineering/book/book/layout.md

     `<p>` elements); and each of those have a single child, an inline.](/im/layout-modes.png)

-Finally: layout.
+Finally: the layout algorithm.
 With the layout tree created, how do we compute the size and position of each layout object?
 The general rule is that a block, like a paragraph, should take up as much horizontal room as it can, and should be tall enough to contain everything inside it.
-That means that a layout objects's width is based on its *parent*'s width, while its *height* is based on its *children*'s height:
+That means that a layout objects's width is based on its *parent*'s width, while its *height* is based on its *children*'s
+height:

 ![The flow of information through layout.
 Width information flows down
     the tree, from parent to child, while height information flows up,